-- ♦ Working with clients, page 60
+- Working with clients, page 62

-- Directory services, page 63
+- ◆ Directory services, page 65

-- ◆ Working with custom LDAP groups, page 67
+- Working with custom LDAP groups, page 69

-- Working with computers and networks, page 61
+- Working with computers and networks, page 63

-- Adding a client, page 69
+- ◆ Adding a client, page 71

-- ◆ Assigning a policy to clients, page 78
+- ◆ Assigning a policy to clients, page 85

-In order to apply policies to individual users and groups in your network, configure Websense software to access your directory service to obtain directory object (user, group and domain [OU]) information.
+In order to apply policies to individual users and groups in your network, configure Websense software to access your directory service to obtain directory object (user, group, and domain [OU]) information.

-Websense software can communicate with Windows NT Directory / Active Directory (Mixed Mode), and with Windows Active Directory, Novell eDirectory, and Sun Java System Directory accessed via Lightweight Directory Access Protocol (LDAP).
+Websense software can communicate with Windows Active Directory in mixed or native mode, and with Novell eDirectory or Oracle (formerly Sun Java) Directory Server Enterprise Addition accessed via Lightweight Directory Access Protocol (LDAP).

 - When you use an LDAP-based directory service, duplicate user names are not supported.
-Ensure that the same user name does not appear in multiple domains. - If you are using Windows Active Directory or Sun Java System Directory, user names with blank passwords are not supported.
+Ensure that the same user name does not appear in multiple domains. - ◆ If you are using Windows Active Directory or Oracle (formerly Sun Java) Directory Server, user names with blank passwords are not supported.
 Make sure that all users have passwords assigned.